Visiting Liwonde National Park

 Activities in Liwonde National Park

 |TIP: we saw a lot of Tse-tse flies in certain parts of the park.
-These annoying and sometimes dangerous flies tend to be attracted to dark colours, so it is advisable to wear lighter colours and make use of insect repellents.|
+These annoying and sometimes dangerous flies tend to be attracted to dark colours, so it is advisable to wear lighter colours and use insect repellents.|

-If you like nature walks and you want to get closer to flora and fauna in the park, you should experience a walking safari led by a professional guide (escorted by an armed National Park scout).
+If you like nature walks and want to get closer to flora and fauna in the park, you should experience a walking safari led by a professional guide (escorted by an armed National Park scout).

 Shire River Trail

-The Mvuu lodge/Camp also offers a three-day trek across the park that will give you the chance to truly live in close contact with nature and wildlife of Liwonde NP.
+The Mvuu lodge/Camp also offers a three-day trek across the park that will give you the chance to truly live in close contact with the nature and wildlife of Liwonde NP.

 Need to Know about Liwonde National Park

-Entrance fees: Click here to see the African Parks website.
+Click here to see the African Parks website.
 The park gate is open from 6 am to 6 pm.
 You can arrange all the activities through your accommodation.

-Where to sleep and eat: the lodges of the park offer a different choice of accommodations: camping, dorm and chalet/room.
-You can contact Kuthengo Camp, Mvuu Camp, Mvuu Lodge, Liwonde Safari Camp, Bushmans Baobabs, Shire Eco Safari Camp.
-We slept at Liwonde Safari Camp (bed in the dorm was 15$ x day), arranging our activities with them.
+The park’s lodges offer a different choice of accommodations: camping, dorm and chalet/room.
+You can contact Kuthengo Camp, Mvuu Camp, Mvuu Lodge, Liwonde Safari Camp, Bushmans Baobabs, and Shire Eco Safari Camp.
+We slept at Liwonde Safari Camp (bed in the dorm was 15 USD x day), arranging our activities with them.

-TIP: after visiting the park, if you still have time and you also want to try a cultural experience you could sleep at the Njobvu Cultural Village Lodge that offers the rare opportunity to stay in a traditional Malawian village, sleeping in traditional mud-brick huts.
-Here, you’ll take part in the villagers’ daily lives, visiting the village school, traditional doctors, and eating local food.
+TIP: after visiting the park, if you still have time and want to try a cultural experience you could sleep at the Njobvu Cultural Village Lodge which offers the rare opportunity to stay in a traditional Malawian village, sleeping in traditional mud-brick huts.
+Here, you’ll take part in the villagers’ daily lives, visiting the village school, and traditional doctors, and eating local food.
 It’s located close to Ulongwe town and Liwonde NP’s Makanga gate.
 Click here to find out more information about Njobvu.